sage-code/maj/alphabet.md

 ## Semi-vowels

-Letters {h, w} are called "semi-vowels".
-They have a special pronunciation:
+Maj has two semi-vowels: {h, w} that have special pronunciation:

-**Letter `H`:** or `h` has two pronunciations: IPA: `ɦ` and IPA: `ə`, depending on it's position and previous letter.
-This letter is never silenced like in other languages.
-It must have one of these two pronunciations:
+**Letter `h`:** has two pronunciations depending on it's position and previous letter:

 1. `ɦ` at beginning of words or after a vowel like "h" in "hoard";
 2. `ə` after a consonant or end of words like `e` in "after";